thomas1117/Assignment-10/readme.md

 ## Deliverables

-1. Comment with a link to Github Pages on the Issue that is assigned to you.
+1. Create a Fork of this Assignment's repo.
+2. Submit a pull request.
-2. Comment with a link to the Github Repo for this project
+3. Comment with a link to github pages for this project.

+**Keep in mind, Readme.md should not be the same readme.
+Fill it out with something new**

 ## Hard Mode